InertExpert2911/Reddit_AI_Assistant/README.md

 ## Possible Use Cases 🧭

-This tool can be helpful for various individuals and teams:
+This agent can be helpful for various individuals and teams:

 * **📈 Marketers & Brand Managers:** Monitor brand mentions, industry keywords, or competitor discussions.
 Find relevant conversations to engage with potential customers or address feedback (remembering to add genuine value, not just promote).
 * **🔍 Researchers & Analysts:** Quickly find discussions related to specific topics, products, or trends across various subreddits for market research or sentiment analysis.